mrniom08-dotcom/Calculator-in-8086-Assembly/README.md

 Handles negative results by printing a minus sign and converting the result to positive.
 Converts the numeric result into ASCII characters (supports two-digit results).
 Uses int 21h function 09h to print the formatted result.
-🖥 Example Output
-Input	Output
-2+3	=05
-4/0	=Infinity
-6$2	=Invalid operator
-3-8	=-05
-⚠️ Limitations
-Only works with single-digit operands (0-9)
-No support for decimal/fractional values
-Input must be sequential and manual via keyboard (no prompt) Only integer division (truncates result)